Moi High School – Kabarak: Curriculum

+The school currently offers the 8-4-4 curriculum, which is the national curriculum in Kenya.
 In the first year at the school, a student has to take the following compulsory subjects – Mathematics, Languages (English and Kiswahili), Sciences (Biology, Chemistry and Physics), Geography, History and Christian Religious Education.
 On top of this, the student also has to choose one of the following optional subjects – Agriculture, Business Studies, French, Computer Studies, German or Music.
 Upon entering form two, the student can take a minimum of 7 subjects to be examined in the K.C.S.E as per the Kenya National Examinations Council (K.N.E.C) guidelines.
 Most of the students, however, take 8 subjects.